iotdevicesdev/iotdevicesdev.github.io/README.md

 ### GCemu20_V1 - Geiger counter emulator
 Emulator of radioactive particle detector is a hardware-software electronic module designed to emulate the counter of ionizing radiation level.
 For this purpose the emulator includes a pulse counting output to the main controller.
 Arduino, ESP8266, ESP32, Raspberry Pi, STM32 and others can be used as host controllers.
+GCemu20_V1 is based on ESP12.OLED_V1 hardware but with its own Geiger counter emulator software application.

 The simulated radiation level and operation mode of the emulator are indicated by light signals on the built-in RGB-LED.